dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 TODOs:

 * Page 5: The formulation "noted within" used as several places seems a bit odd to me.
+* Abstract should highlight How to intrinsically enable and fully automate relocation of service instances between clouds?

 # Introduction